i-putu-mahendra-wijaya/vit_202603_garbage_classification/README.md

 - Jupyter support in VS Code, PyCharm, or JupyterLab
 - A Kaggle account for dataset download
+- A Hugging Face account and token for downloading the pre-trained ViT model used in the notebook

 ## 1. Install Python 3.12